Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 * **Centralize access control:** Manage cluster access through Entra ID, simplifying user and permission management.
 * **Enhance security:** Disable local accounts within the cluster, ensuring all access is governed by Entra ID.

 We'll also create a new service principal for authenticating to the cluster with our Helm provider.
-Finally, we'll add our user and the service principal to the "aks-admins" group.
+Finally, we'll add our user and the service principal to the "aks-admins" Entra ID group.

 ```terraform
 resource "azuread_group" "aks-admins-group" {